evizitei/mercado-brasileiro/README.md

 when your super user is created, you should be able to login with your superuser username and password at the "/admin" path on your server hostname.
+This provides access to administration for users and groups.